-dhadharma", his promotion of the doctrine of dependent arising and his focus on the Bodhisattva path from an early Nagarjunian perspective brought Yinshun's career on a different direction from Taixu, and from Taixu's rensheng (or renjian) fojiao.
-An initial Taixu's legacy in Yinshun's thought is undeniable, so is a background of Yinshun's legacy in Zhengyan's ideals.
-That these three figures are connected and that such association stands under a shared renjian fojiao ideology are dictated by a historical moment where the issues of post-colonial nationalism and identity have been, and still are, critical concepts; and the Sangha in Taiwan have planned (and still plan), to root Taiwanese Buddhism into mainland Chinese Buddhism rather than into, for instance, Japanese Buddhism.
+Yinshun's appeal to the revaluation of what he defined as the 'correct Buddhadharma', his promotion of the doctrine of dependent arising and his focus on the Bodhisattva path from an early Nāgārjunian perspective brought Yinshun's career on a different direction from Taixu, and from Taixu's rensheng (or renjian) fojiao.
+An initial Taixu's legacy in Yinshun's thought is undeniable, so is a background of Yinshun's legacy in Cheng Yen's ideals.
+That these three figures are connected and that such association stands under a shared renjian fojiao ideology are dictated by a historical moment where the issues of post-colonial nationalism and identity have been, and still are, critical concepts; and the Sangha in Taiwan have planned (and still plan), to root Taiwanese Buddhism into Mainland Chinese Buddhism rather than into, for instance, Japanese Buddhism.

-At the same time Yinshun's renjian fojiao may be considered as a Madhyamika discourse.
-As I have explained in my previous research,13 Yinshun applied the interaction between Pre-Mahayana and Mahayana Buddhism, and adopted Nagarjuna as the authoritative frame of his renjian fojiao as well.
-In this way renjian fojiao is the all-embracing teaching that includes the Madhyamika-Agama doctrinal framework and its practice, which is the cultivation of the Bodhisattva path.14
+At the same time Yinshun's renjian fojiao may be considered as a Mādhyamika discourse.
+As I have explained in my previous research,20 Yinshun applied the interaction between Pre-Mahāyāna and Mahāyāna Buddhism, and adopted Nāgārjuna as the authoritative frame of his renjian fojiao as well.
+In this way renjian fojiao is the all-embracing teaching that includes the